 The project is in the investment phase.
 The loan agreements were signed on 7 February 2014 with the Government of Rwanda and on 11 January 2014 with the Government of Tanzania.
 The EU-AITF investment grant agreement was signed on 18 February 2014 with the recipient (Government of Burundi).

 Part of the works financed by the Investment Grant started in 2016.
-The implementing agencies and the project engineering and supervision consultant are preparing the design and biding document for the construction of the transmission lines and associated substations.
-The transmission lines and associated substations are expected to be completed by April 2019.
+The project engineering and supervision consultant has prepared the design and bidding documents for the construction of the transmission lines and associated substations and the implementing agencies are reviewing the documents.
+The transmission lines and associated substations are expected to be completed by September 2019.